 Finally, make his smile even bigger by using the Forward Warp Tool to push the corners of his mouth up into the folds on his cheeks.
 Just be careful not to warp the shape of the teeth.

-Apply the Liquify effect and your caricature should look something like this.
+Apply the Liquify effect, and your caricature should look something like this.

-4. Artistic Background
+4. Add a Background

 Now that we've twisted up this poor man's face, let's make it look more like a painted image.
 We'll start by having a more artistic background.